Community Development

 The revised ADU Ordinance will provide a new set of ADU regulations tailored to the specific needs of Long Beach, with the goal of creating excellent housing stock and opportunities while ensuring quality design.
 To learn more in-depth about the details of the ordinances, please see ADU and SB 9 sections below.

-A Public Review Draft of the ADU and SB 9 ordinances are now available:
+A Public Review Draft of the ADU and SB 9 ordinances is now available:

 The revised ADU Ordinance will provide a new set of ADU regulations tailored to the specific needs of Long Beach, with the goals of creating excellent housing stock and opportunities while ensuring quality design.
 The revised Ordinance will: